Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

-Chris Paul will hope to make a difference for the Phoenix Suns at 10:00 PM on Tuesday against the Los Angeles Clippers in the 2023 NBA Playoffs.
+Chris Paul and the rest of the Phoenix Suns face the Los Angeles Clippers in the NBA Playoffs on Thursday, at 10:30 PM ET.

-With prop bets available for Paul, let's look at some stats and trends to assist you in making good predictions.
+In this article, we break down Paul's available prop bets, providing stats to help you figure out the best wagers to make.

 Chris Paul Prop Bets vs. the Clippers